Former Galleon trader handed 5-1/2-year sentence

-NEW YORK A former trader at the Galleon Group hedge fund was sentenced on Wednesday to five-and-a-half years in prison, a term the judge said should serve as a warning to Wall Street that insider trading was a serious crime.
+NEW YORK, Aug 31 A former trader at the Galleon Group hedge fund was sentenced on Wednesday to five-and-a-half years in prison, a term the judge said should serve as a warning to Wall Street that insider trading was a serious crime.

 Craig Drimal, 55, who pleaded guilty in April, was arrested as part of a sweeping government crackdown on insider trading that has resulted in almost 50 guilty pleas or convictions.